 Learn More About SJU

-Avelo Airlines unveils new route to San Juan
+Avelo Airlines adds new routes to San Juan

-Avelo Airlines reveals exciting new routes to Luis Muñoz Marín International Airport (SJU)!
-Find daily flights year-round from New Haven, Connecticut, and Wilmington, Delaware, starting on November 15th, with a convenient Wednesday to Saturday schedule.
+In addition to their newer flights from New Haven, Connecticut, and Wilmington, Delaware, Avelo Airlines unveils a brand new direct flight from Lakeland/Orlando (LAL) to Luis Muñoz Marín International Airport (SJU)!
+Find daily flights year-round with a convenient Wednesday to Saturday schedule.

 Aguadilla Airport